GPT-3 or Data-to-Text: Which Text Generator Is Right For You?

 - Fill in tables

 GPT-3 is a speech prediction model.
-That means in other words that it has a machine learning model in the form of a neural network.
+That means that it has a machine learning model in the form of a neural network.
 This can transform an input into what is predicted to be the most useful result.

-GPT-3 was trained with data from such sources as Wikipedia, forums, web content and book databases, all of which are thus the basis of the artificial intelligence behind the model.
+GPT-3 was trained with data from the Internet.
+Sources are Wikipedia, forums, web content and book databases.
+They all are the basis of the artificial intelligence behind the model.

 Its output is provided on the basis of the patterns that the model recognizes therefrom.
 When a user gives a text input, the system analyzes the speech and uses text prediction to generate the most likely output.